mdgriffith/mechanical-elephant-hakyll/thoughts/2015-04-20-becoming-productive-in-haskell.markdown

 # A Whole New Vocabulary.
 There are a lot of completely new words to learn when you learn Haskell.
 Things like *Functor* and *Monad*.

 These words are going to feel _heavier_ to learn for a few reasons.
 When starting to learn imperative programming, a lot of the new vocabulary has at least _some_ familiarity.
 A loop brings to mind...well, loops.
-Race car tracks, , uhh....cereal.
+Race tracks, roller coasters, uhh....cereal.

 We store memories by attaching them to previously made memories, so there is going to be a tendency for your brain to just shut off if too many of these new, heavy words show up in a sentence or paragraph.
 I had no associations with the word _Functor_, so it was hard to store.